hakavlad/nohang/README.md

 ## Known problems

 - Awful documentation
-- Slowly starting, slowly looking for a victim, especially when using swapspace (although this should be enough for more than 95% of all cases, IMHO)
+- It is written in Python and is actually a prototype (although the algorithm may be good)
-- It is written in an interpreted language and is actually a prototype
+- No tests

 ## Todo